KatherineMichel/church-website-and-marketing-on-a-budget/marketing_as_is.md

-# Marketing Materials As Is
+# Marketing As Is

-The old church website and marketing materials were created by different people, at different times, with no thought to creating one consistent church brand experience spanning all materials.
+The old Pretty Prairie United Methodist Church website and marketing materials were created by different people, at different times, with no thought to creating one consistent church brand experience spanning all materials, and one consistent marketing plan spanning all channels available to the church.

 ## Old Marketing Materials

 ### Old Website
-See [Lightning Demos](lightning_demos.md) section for a critique

 ![](marketing-as-is/old-website-welcome-page.jpg)